minimalist-components/mn-dialog/README.md

 ### Javascript

-If you want to use javascript to open or close a mn-dialog, just use this methods, available directly on element, e.g.
+If you want to use javascript to open or close a mn-dialog, just use these methods, available directly on element, e.g.

 ```js
 const dialog = document.querySelector('mn-dialog#example')